smaruf/readings/interview/java_interview_topics.md

 # Java Interview Topics

 1. **Object-Oriented Programming**
+    - Explain the cocodeview
-    - Explain the concept of Object-Oriented Programming in Java.
+    - t of Object-Oriented Programming in Java.
     - Discuss the differences between an abstract class and an interface in Java.
     - How can polymorphism be implemented and utilized in Java?
     - Explain Java's method overloading and method overriding, and how they differ.